FAQ’s about your insurance

 If the complaint is not successful, you can make an external complaint against our insurer to the Financial Ombudsman Service (FOS) or to the Superannuation Complaints Tribunal (SCT) against AustSafe Super.
 There are time and monetary limits on some external complaints.

-Our Financial Services Guide has more details on our complaints process.
+Our Financial Services Guide provides more details on our complaints process.

 We take all insurance claims very seriously and will always explain our decision making process, and that of the insurer, to you clearly and in plain English.